Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following statements is NOT true about using Elastic IP Address (EIP) in EC2-Classic and EC2-VPC platforms?

-- [x] in the EC2-VPC platform, the Elastic IP Address (EIP) does not remain associated with the instance when you stop it.
+- [x] In the EC2-VPC platform, the Elastic IP Address (EIP) does not remain associated with the instance when you stop it.
-- [ ] in the EC2-Classic platform, stopping the instance disassociates the Elastic IP Address (EIP) from it.
+- [ ] In the EC2-Classic platform, stopping the instance disassociates the Elastic IP Address (EIP) from it.
-- [ ] in the EC2-VPC platform, if you have attached a second network interface to an instance, when you disassociate the Elastic IP Address (EIP) from that instance, a new public IP address is not assigned to the instance automatically; you'll have to associate an EIP with it manually.
+- [ ] In the EC2-VPC platform, if you have attached a second network interface to an instance, when you disassociate the Elastic IP Address (EIP) from that instance, a new public IP address is not assigned to the instance automatically; you'll have to associate an EIP with it manually.
-- [ ] in the EC2-Classic platform, if you disassociate an Elastic IP Address (EIP) from the instance, the instance is automatically assigned a new public IP address within a few minutes.
+- [ ] In the EC2-Classic platform, if you disassociate an Elastic IP Address (EIP) from the instance, the instance is automatically assigned a new public IP address within a few minutes.

 ### A user has hosted an application on EC2 instances.
 The EC2 instances are configured with ELB and Auto Scaling.
 The application server session time out is 2 hours.
 The user wants to configure connection draining to ensure that all in-flight requests are supported by ELB even though the instance is being deregistered.
 What time out period should the user specify for connection draining?